mhahn2003/bc20/README.md

 8. Surround enemy HQ with landscapers and bury to kill HQ
 9. If there are units surrounding HQ so we can't bury HQ, build a river and flood HQ.

+### Need to Fix

+1. Improve scouting mechanism of searching for soup
+2. How to check if the area is inacessible without landscapers?